 Southern RPO 40- Railway Post Office (RPO) Car 40 was built by American Car and Foundry for the Southern Railway in 1922.
 It operated throughout the Tennessee Valley Region with U.S. postal workers on board, sorting mail as the car rolled from one location to the next.
 The 40 is on display at TVRM's East Chattanooga shops awaiting restoration.

 Dining Car 899- Built in 1954 by the Pullman Standard Company for the Grand Trunk Western Railroad.
-This car is owned by the Bluewater Michigan Chapter of the NRHS, they lease the car out to TVRM for our Dinner Trains and trips into Northwest Georgia.
+Found on our Dinner Trains and trips into Northwest Georgia.

 Dining Car 3164- This car was built in 1924 by the Pullman Company for the Southern Railway.
 The Southern Appalachia Railway Museum would acquire the car in 1996 and use it till 2017.
 The car is leased to TVRM and is currently awaiting small maintenance repairs before being brought back into service for TVRM dinner trains.